How to Reduce Your Commercial Litigation Costs (2019 Update)

-Number 2: ask for a monthly report with a snapshot of key information
+2. Ask for a monthly report with a snapshot of key information

 Ask your lawyer for a monthly report that sets out:

-1. the fees and expenses paid to date
+- The fees paid to date

-2. the tasks that have been completed in the last month
+- Tasks that have been completed in the last month

-3. favourable and unfavourable events
+- Favourable and unfavourable events

-5. progress toward your exit strategy
+- Progress toward your exit strategy

-You could also ask for a quarterly report but you should expect 90% of litigation to be resolved within 12 months of commencement. this form of monthly report will give you a strategic snapshot of your case and will help you identify any directionless and expensive litigation.
+This report will give you a strategic snapshot of your case and will help you identify any directionless and expensive litigation.

-Number 4: Limit the scope of work in a matter
+4. Limit the scope of work in a matter

 Before the legal work begins there should be a value conversation to identify what is important.
 By limiting the scope of the retainer to the real value-add this will focus your lawyer and maximise the benefits from your litigation.
 For example, if your lawyer isn’t experienced in alternative dispute resolution why not hire an outside consultant to push settlement in parallel to Court proceedings?